Paralegal Studies

 Specialized courses may not be offered every session or on every campus.

 Expand your career opportunities with a Bachelor’s Degree in Business and Organizational Leadership (BASBOL) from Valencia.
-This degree builds on your skills, and prepares you for a supervisory or management role within your respective field.
+This degree builds on your skills and prepares you for a supervisory or management role within your respective field.
 For more information, go to: Bachelor's Degree in Business & Organizational Leadership.
 Students who wish to continue their education should consult with a Student Success Coach to determine the best education plan for their career goals.